+Before a test can be normed/standardized, it is important to conduct a pilot with a number of people from the target group (Mann & Haug, 2014, p.
+133).
+For example, before using the previous mentioned (from SLPI adapted) NFA test (interview) which targets at people learning NGT in a higher education institution, the test developers piloted their first version of the test with all the signed language teachers in the team.
 The goal of such a pilot is to see if the test instructions, test items, procedure, rating procedure etc. work as planned.
-For example, when raters on a productive test have a huge difference in how they judge the signed language competences of a L2 learner, the rating scale/procedure needs to be revised.
+For example, when rater on a productive test have a huge difference in how they judge the signed language competences of a L2 learner, the rating scale/procedure needs to be revised.
 Or when students who already graduate from a four years BA programme perform worse on the same receptive test than first year students, one needs to investigate the reason and revise the test.

 Following the definition of the purpose of language assessment, the content needs to be defined.
 Within the CEFR the content of assessment is “predetermined” within the domains of:

 Below follow some examples for the three domains of test items, taken from CEFR-aligned curricular from different signed languages

 The purpose of the test actually determines the type and form of the test and is related to the validity of the test (see 1.2).
 The purpose should be clearly defined, and the testing method should be appropriate to the purpose.
 Is it an achievement test (see Test specification below or see 1.1) or a proficiency test (efsli, 2013, p.
 12/13 or see 1.1) and does it concern formative or summative assessment?